Earth grounding for health

 In addition to the physical benefits related to walking around barefoot, grounding is a wonderful way to reduce stress and boost our mental health.
 As you will undoubtedly know – and feel! - stress seems to be more and more ingrained in our everyday lives, especially so for those with caring duties or jobs with responsibilities.

-This in turn means that grounding might be able to help us sleep better, something which can be negatively affected by menopause and stress.
-Grounding is understood to help us regulate our circadian rhythm which is easily affected by stress, caffeine, work and jet-lag.
-This in turn helps us to fall asleep more easily, sleep more deeply and for longer without needing to resort to sleeping tablets.
+This in turn means that grounding might be able to help us sleep better, something that can be negatively affected by menopause and stress.
+Grounding is understood to help us regulate our circadian rhythm, which is easily affected by stress, caffeine, work, and jet lag.
+This in turn helps us to fall asleep more easily and sleep more deeply and for longer without needing to resort to sleeping tablets.

 When we connect with nature in such a basic yet effective way, we reconnect with ourselves too.

 Finding a sense of peace in the frenetic hurry of the modern world is much easier when we take time to ground.
-This helps improve the way we feel, lower anxiety levels and help us deal with the every day more calmly.
+This helps improve the way we feel, lower anxiety levels, and help us deal with every day more calmly.